Sanotsch2003/MiPro-XG-V1/src/Software/MiPro_XG_Toolkit/README.md

 ### Step 2: Build the Package

-To build your package into distributable formats like `.tar.gz` and `.whl`, use:
+To build your package into distributable formats use:

 ```bash
 python setup.py sdist bdist_wheel